nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppDevelopmentSteps.rst

 ----------

 It is important to ensure that your ExApp works as expected.
-We recommend to have different types of dev setup configuration to test all of them.
+We recommend having different types of dev setup configurations to test all of them.
-While the main development is done locally via ``manual_install``, you must also ensure that the ExApp works correctly in Docker container with http and https Docker Socket proxy.
+While the main development is done locally via ``manual_install``, you must also ensure that the ExApp works correctly in a Docker container with Docker Socket Proxy (HTTP and HTTPS).